-Our Sixth Form enrichment programme consists of lectures and events hosted by academic departments and by the Academic Society.
+Our Sixth Form Enrichment Programme consists of lectures and events hosted by academic departments and by the Academic Society.
 These are all designed to inspire curiosity and a spirit of enquiry by exposing pupils to material that is quite distinct from the taught curriculum.

-Enrichment and trips
+Enrichment and Trips

-We support our pupils in a large number of external competitions, including Olympiads in Mathematics, Physics, Chemistry, Linguistics and Informatics, the Intermediate and Senior Mathematics Challenges, the Millfield Maths Challenge, the Naval Engineering Challenge, the English Speaking Union Public Speaking competition, European Youth Parliament, Model United Nations, Bank of England Target 2.0, the Omnibus Translation Competition, and essay prizes offered by Oxford and Cambridge colleges.
+We support our students in a large number of external competitions, including Olympiads in Mathematics, Physics, Chemistry, Linguistics and Informatics, the Intermediate and Senior Mathematics Challenges, the Millfield Maths Challenge, the Naval Engineering Challenge, the English Speaking Union Public Speaking competition, European Youth Parliament, Model United Nations, Bank of England Target 2.0, the Omnibus Translation Competition, and essay prizes offered by Oxford and Cambridge colleges.
 We also run a rich programme of trips to performances, exhibitions, lectures, and debates.